thecomeonman/IntentVsOutcome/README.md

 ![](README_files/figure-markdown_strict/OriginTargetIntent-1.png)

--   The distributions move towards lower possible `ExpectedAttackMaxDeltaPV` values.
+-   The distributions move towards lower possible `AttackMaxEPVAdded` values.
 This makes sense, you’d expect ådding noise would reduce the reward possible from the optimal choice.
--   Note how the intent based model suggests fewer passes right at the goal mouth or at the edge of the pitch on the wings and has much fewer opportunities for high `ExpectedAttackMaxDeltaPV` passes.
+-   Note how the intent based model suggests fewer passes right at the goal mouth or at the edge of the pitch on the wings and has much fewer opportunities for high `AttackMaxEPVAdded` passes.
 These were the kind of passes where there is a chance of the ball going out of bounds as well or not being hit exactly at the target which get penalised in the intent model but not in the outcome model.

 Here is a distribution of the difference in distance between the optimal intent based pass distance and the optimal outcome based pass distance